PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 >can be quite large, this would be equivalent to `ConfirmImpact=High` which
 >would prompt by default.
 >Dependency installation works with `-DestinationPath` parameter.

+We will also introduce a `New-RequiredResourceFile` cmdlet which will create a template file.
+If the switch `-AsPSD1` is used it will create a psd1 file, otherwise it will default to json.

 ### Saving resources